PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Proofs

 \section{Proofs}

-In this Appendix, we give the proofs omitted in the main paper.
-In \cref{sec: proof of nlogn}, we give the proof of \cref{thm: nlogn}, which is important for proving the worst-case complexity of PCF Learned Sort. \cref{sec: proof of nloglogn} and \cref{sec: Proofs for PCF Leaerned Sort} give proofs of \cref{thm: nloglogn} and \cref{thm: pcf divide success prob}, respectively, which are important for proving the expected computational complexity of PCF Learned Sort.
+Here, we give the proofs omitted in the main paper.
+In \cref{sec: proof of nlogn}, we give the proof of \cref{thm: nlogn}, which is important for proving the worst-case complexity of PCF Learned Sort. \cref{sec: proof of nloglogn} and \cref{sec: Proofs for PCF Learned Sort} give proofs of \cref{thm: nloglogn} and \cref{thm: pcf divide success prob}, respectively, which are important for proving the expected computational complexity of PCF Learned Sort.
+The quantization-aware version of \cref{thm: pcf divide success prob} and \cref{thm: pcf nloglogn} is defined and the proof is given in the \cref{sec: The quantization-aware version}.
+Finally, we provide the proofs of the theorems guaranteeing the complexity of Spline Learned Sort in \cref{app: proofs spline learned sort}.